kamranzafar/piprayer/README.md

 _Make sure the bluetooth speaker is already paired and trusted on Raspberry PI._

 ## PiPrayer Configuration and Installation
 Create a `.piprayer` configuration file in the `piprayer` project directory.
 Below is a sample configuration.
+The description of each configuration option is given at the end.

 ```editorconfig
 [Default]